Skip to Content

 So easy to make, use it for coffee, tea, and over your breakfast cereal or granola.
 Just add cold water and stir.

-Make homemade granola or muesli or buy it packaged…both are good for breakfast.
-Just add some powdered milk.
+Make homemade granola or muesli or buy it packaged.
+Both are good for breakfast.
+Just add some powdered milk and water.

 9. Energy or granola bars